tanwanimohit/Competitive-Programming-Archives/README.md

 # Hacktober-Fest-19

-A repo for Hacktober-Fest.
-This repo will contains random programs in different languages.
+This repo contains competitive Coding programs in different languages.

 Hello Guys, Hacktober is here..